ionic-team/stencil-site/src/docs/components/properties.md

     tag: 'todo-list-item',
 })
 export class ToDoListItem {
-    // onComplete is optional, has an explicit type
+    // completeMsg is optional, has an explicit type
     // annotation of `string`, and no default value
-    @Prop() isComplete?: string;
+    @Prop() completeMsg?: string;
     // label is optional, has no explicit type
     // annotation, but does have a default value
     // of 'urgent'